Fond du Lac Habitat for Humanity History

 1998 – 137 Prairie Road, Fond du Lac

-Habitat for Humanity Int.
-History
+Habitat for Humanity International History

-At Koinonia, Jordan and Fuller developed the concept of “partnership housing.”
-The concept centered on those in need of adequate shelter working side by side with volunteers to build simple, decent houses.
+On the farm, Jordan and Habitat’s eventual founders Millard and Linda Fuller developed the concept of “partnership housing.”
+The concept centered on those in need of adequate shelter working side by side with volunteers to build decent, affordable houses.
+The houses would be built at no profit.
+New homeowners’ house payments would be combined with no-interest loans provided by supporters and money earned by fundraising to create “The Fund for Humanity,” which would then be used to build more homes.